World’s most

 Performance

-Superstar Renée Fleming brings her legendary voice to Akron for a program of Romantic and contemporary songs — plus an exploration of our evolving connection to nature, accompanied by a backdrop of a beautiful film from National Geographic.
+Superstar Renée Fleming brings her legendary voice to Akron for in-person program of Romantic and contemporary songs — plus an exploration of our evolving connection to nature, accompanied by a backdrop of a beautiful film from National Geographic.

 With an eclectic mix of nature-inspired songs — such as arias by Handel and Puccini, music from Lord of the Rings and Carousel; contemporary hits by Björk, Kevin Puts, and Nico Muhly; and selections by famed film composer Ennio Morricone — her breathtaking program will celebrate the beauty of nature while also raising awareness about the urgent need to protect it.